Piyush-Patole/local-RAG-chatbot/README.md

 4. Conversational Interface: Interactive Q&A with streaming responses

 **Primary Components in simple terms:**
-1. Embeddings:
+1. Embeddings: Convert text into numerical features (vectors).
-2. Vector DB:
+2. Vector DB: Database where the stored vectors are organised and searched.
-3. LLM:
+3. LLM: Generates human like response with help of the questions asked and the answer found.

 **Technical Stack used:**
 1. Framework: LangChain